Gary Alan Walker

-Gary Alan Walker (September 25, 1953 – January 13, 2000), also known as the The Roaming Rapist, was an American serial killer and rapist.
+Gary Alan Walker (September 25, 1953 – January 13, 2000), also known as The Roaming Rapist, was an American serial killer and rapist.
 Within a 19-day span in May 1984, Walker committed five murders in Oklahoma.
 His crime spree began on May 7, 1984, when he robbed and murdered 63-year-old Eddie Cash after Cash picked him up while hitchhiking and invited him home.
 The remaining four victims were female; some of these women were also tortured, raped or kidnapped before their deaths.

 Walker was arrested on June 2, 1984, and charged with multiple counts of first-degree murder.
 He was ultimately convicted and sentenced to multiple life sentences for the murders of his female victims, plus the death penalty for the murder of Cash.
 Walker was eventually executed by lethal injection on January 13, 2000.

 Personal life

 Born on September 25, 1953, Gary Alan Walker, alias Gary Alan Edwards, had a tragic childhood marred by significant physical and sexual abuse as a child.
 His stepfather repeatedly beat him and once threatened him with a rifle.
 Additionally, Walker's mother had multiple men in the household and, when Walker was between ten and twelve years old, engaged in sexual relations with him as well as with his friends.

 Walker struggled academically and was referred to Children's Medical Hospital at the age of 13.
 He stayed there for three months, where he was diagnosed with a personality disorder and poor control over his impulses and emotions.
 The hospital recommended that he be placed outside the home, but his parents refused.
 At age 14, Walker was convicted of car theft, his first offense in the juvenile justice system.
 By age 19, he was hospitalized at Eastern State Mental Hospital, where he was diagnosed with a severe schizophrenic-type disorder.
 He would go on to be hospitalized there eight more times, receiving anti-psychotic medications and electroconvulsive shock treatments.
 He was also diagnosed with bipolar disorder and treated with lithium.